Please email specialcollections@reading.ac.uk with any Reading Room/archive enquiries.

 An image showing roller racking on either side housing one of the Special Collections, stored on 108 shelves, in 864 boxes.

-One of the Special Collections stored on site, on two of approximately 100 rows of roller racking.
-Each box can contain hundreds of documents.
+One of the collections stored on site, on two of approximately 100 rows of roller racking.
+Each box contains hundreds of documents.

 Photocopies or PDF scans of material can be ordered through our copying service.
 Please provide the reference codes of the specific material of interest.
 This service can take up to 20 working days but is often completed much faster.

-Terms & conditions and prices for scanning and photography permits can be found on our copying services page.
+Terms & conditions and prices for scanning/self-photography can be found on our copying services page.

 What can I bring into the Reading Room?